Here We Go Magic

-Here We Go Magic is an American indie rock band based in Brooklyn, New York.
+Here We Go Magic was an American indie rock band based in Brooklyn, New York.
 It was formed by core members Luke Temple, Michael Bloch and Peter Hale, in late 2008.
 The band signed to Western Vinyl in 2008, followed by the five-piece group's signing to Secretly Canadian in 2009.

 History

 Here We Go Magic (2009)

 After previously releasing two folk albums under his own name in the mid-2000s, Luke Temple released the self-titled album Here We Go Magic in February 2009 on Western Vinyl, described by Pitchfork as "hazy electronic textures, endlessly-spiraling lyrical loops, occasional forays into extended sections of ambience and noise".
 Temple recorded the album at home on a 4-track recorder, describing the recording: "I just had one tom, one microphone, a synth and an acoustic guitar.
 I didn't have a full drum kit or normal bass, it was just all synth stuff that I did myself."
 The album does feature a live band on one of its nine tracks, the song "Everything's Big", which features Here We Go Magic guitarist Michael Bloch along with musicians Tyler Wood (keyboards), Parker Kindred (drums) and Adam Chilenski (bass).